• Home

 selected focal points, we directly address

-the communication barriers faced by
+The communication barriers faced by

 survivors of domestic violence who are deaf